avikha/selenium-test/README.md

 ![img_6.png](image-for-readme/img_6.png)

-His either [1] or [2] and it should build and run.
+Hit either [1] or [2] and it should build and run.
 How do you know it runs and everything is OK?
-Well, there is two indications: First, you should see your chrome browser starting, navigating to `www.google.com` page and then closing itself.
+Well, there are two indications: First, you should see your chrome browser starting, navigating to `www.google.com` page and then closing itself.
 Second, you should see the following message on your IntelliJ -

 ![img_7.png](image-for-readme/img_7.png)